felixtrz/becsy/docs/guide/introduction.md

 sidebarDepth: 3
 ---

-# What is Becsy?
+# What is Fecsy?

-Becsy is an Entity Component System (ECS) framework for TypeScript and JavaScript that makes it nearly effortless to write performant code.
+Fecsy is an Entity Component System (ECS) framework for TypeScript and JavaScript that makes it nearly effortless to write performant code.
 It's inspired by [ECSY](https://github.com/ecsyjs/ecsy) and [bitecs](https://github.com/NateTheGreatt/bitECS), and guided by [ideas from Flecs](https://ajmmertens.medium.com/why-vanilla-ecs-is-not-enough-d7ed4e3bebe5).

 ## Priorities

-Becsy positions itself within the wider ecosystem of ECS frameworks with the following set of priorities:
+Fecsy positions itself within the wider ecosystem of ECS frameworks with the following set of priorities:

 1. Ergonomic: the API is powerful, expressive, and safe, rather than minimal or low-level.
 I believe that developers choose TypeScript / JavaScript because it's a high level language, where they can express ideas quickly and succinctly.
 If they need to prioritize performance they'll pick a language and ECS implementation better suited to that objective.
-2. Performant: the point above notwithstanding, Becsy does its best not to unnecessarily leave potential performance on the table.
+2. Performant: the point above notwithstanding, Fecsy does its best not to unnecessarily leave potential performance on the table.
 I believe that a good ECS should be usable for more than just toy apps.

 ## Features